-If you have been invited to the grape harvest this month, this is what you should wear to look, not only fashionable and situation appropriate, but to stay warm and most importantly dry.
-Grape harvesting can get pretty messy and dirty, you know what I mean.
+How to dress up for grape harvest?
+If you have been invited to the grape harvest this month, this is what you should wear to grape harvest to look, not only fashionable and situation appropriate, but to stay warm and most importantly dry.
+Yes, this fashionable autumnal harvest outfit will keep you warm and stylish during the entire Harvestfest.
+Even though grape harvesting can get pretty messy and dirty.

 Autumn, it’s the grape harvest and party season for my family.
 We gather our friends and distant relatives to invite them over to our vineyard to give us a hand and to rejoice with us after all the grapes have been picked.
 I always loved harvesting days for one particular thing (apart from the desserts and pleasant time spent with my family and friends).
 I loved it because of the harvest’s outfit.